 Eamon Flack is the Artistic Director of Belvoir St Theatre in Sydney.

 Tim McCulloch is a specialist anaesthetist at Sydney's Royal Prince Alfred Hospital, and also does regular anaesthetic work in developing countries.
 He has particular expertise in monitoring brain function during surgery.

 Besides his professional role rendering patients unconscious, Tim has a longstanding amateur interest in the mysteries of consciousness itself.

-Each month, join us at Sydney's Belvoir for a focused exploration of one idea.
-After the discussion, we’ll close with a performance or reading – illuminating or responding to a central idea from the night’s conversation.
+Each month, join us at Sydney's Belvoir for a focused exploration of one idea – beginning with a performance or reading inspired by the topic.

 Presented by the Wheeler Centre, Sydney Writers’ Festival and Belvoir.